brycter/DoThingsBot/README.md

 # TODO
  - Calculate success chance on the bot instead of using ingame popup window
- - Use recipes.json so the bot can craft *anything*
  - Tradebot
  - Equipment mana managment
  - Brilliance